acend/helm-basics-training/content/en/docs/06/01_deploy.md

 ## Task {{% param sectionnumber %}}.1: Deploy the chart

-Let's us deploy our awesome application.
+Let's deploy our awesome application.
 Therefore we need to adjust the values file.

 ```yaml
 ingress: